okTurtles/shelterprotocol.net-old/src/content/docs/en/server-api.md

 { "type": "unsub", "data": { "contractID": "<contractID>", "socketID": "<socketID>" } }
 ```

-Server notifies clients already subscribed to `"contractID"` of an unsubscriber.
+Server notifies clients already subscribed to `"contractID"` of an unsubscriber, if they did not specify `"dontBroadcast": true`.

 ### Server: 'entry'